userlist/userlist-laravel/README.md

 ## Configuration

-There are 2 configuration steps.

-**First, publish the configuration file:**

 After installation, you can publish the configuration file for Userlist:

 ```bash
 php artisan vendor:publish --provider Userlist\Laravel\UserlistServiceProvider
 ```

-You can then edit the `config/userlist.php` file if needed:
+You can then edit the `config/userlist.php` file if needed.

 ```php
 # Adjust if your User/Team models are found elsewhere